White panther: Leopard

-White cougar
+Cougar

 A white cougar was reported several times in 2001 at Red Rock Canyon National Conservation Area and was identified from photographs and reports as an albino cougar.
 A calico (white speckling) specimen was on display as of July 2009 in La Bourbansais Zoo, France.
-A white puma was born in October 2011 at the Attica Zoological Park in Greece.
+A white cougar was born in October 2011 at the Attica Zoological Park in Greece.